Ben435/Learning/topics/cloudflare-workers/README.md

 They also have a [Github Actions](https://github.com/cloudflare/wrangler-action) integration to help with CI.
 However, since you just need the `wrangler` CLI via NPM, its not too hard to do something custom.

+## Overall Pros/Cons

+### Pros

+* Fast to get started and get deployed.
+* Simple tooling makes it quick to learn
+* Nice abstraction makes it easy to reason with (don't have to worry about zones or regions or API gateways)
+* Quite nice tooling for "security" style requirements (eg: simple tracking between requests, inline req/resp re-writes, etc.)

+### Cons

+* Relatively immature tooling and support
+* No "wiring" or "piping" capabilities like AWS Lambda or Firebase Functions (eg: on S3 write, trigger Lambda.
+Theres not really an equivilant for CF Workers)
+*

+## Probable Use Cases

+* Mostly-Static sites.
+Automatic global scaling, free tier is quite generous, can do basic logic eg: auth, dynamic redirects, etc.
+* Hyper performance requirements.
+If you want to scale to millions of users, especially in short bursts, may be worth considering.
+* WASM support.
+* Existing CloudFlare usage, and extremely simple use case.
+* On-the-fly request/response editing (eg: adding a WAF script to every HTML page served, or scanning for blacklisted regex strings in all requests).